Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Prepare comprehensive documentation including three years of financial statements, supplier agreements, customer contracts, and detailed internal process manuals to streamline due diligence and attract serious buyers.
+• Prepare comprehensive documentation including three years of financial statements, key contracts with customers and suppliers, and detailed process manuals to speed up due diligence and build buyer confidence.

 How to sell a business

-Work with your accountant, bookkeeper or tax advisor to get your documentation in order and make the sale tax-efficient.
-If you need an accountant or bookkeeper, find one in the Xero advisor directory.
+Work with your accountant, bookkeeper or tax adviser to get your documents in order and make the sale tax efficient.
+If you need an accountant or bookkeeper, find one in the Xero adviser directory.

 Financial statements